jundalisay/superb/content/en/research/constitutions/in/part-17.md

 ---
-title: "OFFICIAL LANGUAGE"
+title: "Official Language"
 heading: "Part 17"
-date: 2021-11-20
+date: 2021-10-06
 image: "/flags/in.png"
 description: ""
-linkb: /research/constitutions/in
-linkbtext: "constitutions"
-linkf: /research/constitutions/in
-linkftext: "Part 2"
 icon: /flags/in.png
 ---

-CHAPTER I. LANGUAGE OF THE U NION
+Chapter I. Language Of The Union

-343. Official language of the Union
+**Article 343.
+Official language of the Union**

 (1) The official language of the Union shall be Hindi in Devanagari script.